 Measuring your waist is a simple and effective way of finding out whether you’re at risk of Type 2 diabetes.

-In this section we’ve got information about why it’s so important to know your waist size.
-We also have a handy guide about how to take the measurement, and you can always get Rohit and Usha to show you how it’s done.
+In this section we’ve got information about why waist measurement it’s so important.
+We also have a handy guide about how to take your waist measurement, and you can always get Rohit and Usha to show you how it’s done.

 Extra weight around your waist means fat can build up around organs, like your liver and pancreas.
 This can cause something called insulin resistance as the insulin can’t get through the fat.
 This means the insulin your body produces doesn’t work properly, and that increases your chance of having high blood glucose (sugar).